amoghskulkarni/Dataquest/Data_scientist/2_Data_analysis_and_visualization/2_Computation_with_NumPy/README.md

 It also holds true with the arithmatic operations - addition, subtraction, multiplication, division, etc.

 Using this we can compare an array using multiple conditions.
+It is critical to put each one in parentheses in this case.

 ```python
 vector = numpy.array([5, 10, 15, 20])